How Many Tournaments Do PGA Players Play Per Year?

 Required Amount of Tournaments

 There are certain requirements for professional golfers in order to maintain membership on the PGA Tour.
 One specific mandate is the required number of tournaments that golfers must compete in.
 In order to maintain membership, golfers on the PGA Tour must play in at least 15 tournaments every season.
-The regular-season golf schedule will include 37 weeks in which there are tournaments that golfers can participate in.
-The PGA Tour season will normally span from mid-September to the end of August of the following year.
+The regular-season golf schedule typically includes 37 weeks in which golfers can participate in tournaments.
+The PGA Tour season normally spans from mid-September to the end of August of the following year.
 Major tournaments are spread out throughout the year, and smaller ones occur almost every weekend.

-Average Amount of Tournaments
+Average Number of Tournaments

-PGA golfers have a required amount of tournaments they must compete in but will likely participate in more beyond that.
-The average PGA player will participate in 20 to 30 tournaments every season.
+PGA golfers have a required number of tournaments they must compete in, but most will participate in more tournaments beyond that required number.
+The average PGA player will usually participate in 20 to 30 tournaments every season.
 Players will decide to participate in tournaments based on many different factors.
 The importance of a tournament will have an influence on whether or not a player decides to compete.
 In addition, players will want to make sure they can handle the distance of travel between the various tournaments they are interested in participating in.
 Additionally, some PGA golfers may have a history of performing well at certain tournaments, so they’ll make sure to participate in those every year.

-Single-Season Tournaments Participated In Record
+Single-Season Tournaments Participated-In Record

 As mentioned, a PGA player will play around 20 to 30 tournaments every season on average.
 However, the PGA Tour record for the most tournaments played in a single season is 38, which was done by Buddy Gardner in 1986.
 During this season, Gardner participated in 38 different tournaments but only made 18 cuts.
-As a result, Gardner earned only $92,000 in official prize money, which is a fairly small amount.
+As a result, Gardner earned only $92,000 in official prize money, which is a relatively small amount.
 In addition, Gardner only had two top-ten finishes during the 1986 season.